 Homes "unaffordable" in 99% of nation for average American

-The typical American cannot afford to buy a home in a growing number of communities across the nation, according to common lending standsards, and there's no clear sign of conditions getting better soon.
+The typical American cannot afford to buy a home in a growing number of communities across the nation, according to common lending standards, and there's no clear sign of conditions getting better soon.

 That's the takeaway from a new report released Thursday by real estate data provider ATTOM.
 Researchers at ATTOM examined the median home prices last year for roughly 575 U.S. counties and found that 99% of those counties now have homes priced too far out of reach for the average American who makes approximately $71,214 a year, according to the report.